Self-hosting with MicroK8s

 What do I host?

-- Tiny Tiny RSS: I use it to read RSS feeds.
+- Tiny Tiny RSS: to read and track RSS feeds.
 This is a very critical software to me, that’s how I keep up with the news.
 This is what replaced Google Reader for me.

-- Ghostfolio: I use it to track my investments and my pension (I donated to the project as it’s a critical tool for me).
+- Ghostfolio: to track my investments and my pension (I donated to the project as it’s a critical tool for me).

-- Home Assistant: I use it to automate various things in my home.
+- Home Assistant: to automate various things in my home.
 I have a few smart plugs, a smart thermostat, smart light bulbs, smart valves, and a few other things.
 I also use it to monitor the temperature and humidity in my home.

 - Various home-made services: backends and frontends for various projects I’m working on.